ituk-ttu/esport-2019-spring-web/frontend/static/documents/csgoRules.en.md

 ### 3.1.3 In-Game overlays

-Overlays provided by the game are allowed, except these are forbidden:
+Overlays provided by the game are not allowed, except these are allowed:
 * cl_showpos 1
 * cl_showfps 1
 * net_graph 0/1